 Angele says something pretty interesting during this whole part.
 She says that everyone else can, essentially, f#$k her, but not him.
 The way she says it sounds like it’s meant to be an insult, and it kind of sounds like one, but not really when you think about it.
 Maybe she is sexually attracted to him, but she wants to keep their love purer than that because she does feel like a whore.
 I mean, that’s really the only way I can interpret it.

-I’m going to do a post later on the movie The House Of Yes, which is very similar in many ways and ends the same way, but in that case it was quite understandable why she shot and killed him, he wasn’t going to stay, and she’d lost him to another woman.
+It’s rather similar to The House Of Yes, although in that case it made more sense and it was more understandable why she killed him: he wasn’t going to stay, and she’d lost him to another woman.
 That is so not the case with Cadavres.
 Raymond was leaving, but she still had him in her siren-y clutches.
 He was totally in love with her.

 Another thing I don’t understand is why he was seeing her in character as Inspector Davoine while she was shooting him.
 My only idea (literally my only idea) is that it was to show that she wasn’t really processing the event as real.
 She didn’t quite know that she was shooting him.
 And with all of the people that had died in the house during those couple of days (among them the Day of the Dead, not so ironically), she was probably very numb to death.

 Other theories I’ve got?
 Well, maybe Raymond dying was her punishment for leaving.
 The agent who brought about the punishment (in this case herself) was perhaps entirely irrelevant.

 Or maybe a movie which goes so far still couldn’t go all the way…